A. Overview Of Accreditation Process

 B. Roles And Responsibilities

 ABET is a federation of professional and technical societies.
 Member societies with curricular responsibilities recruit, select, mentor, and assist in training qualified program evaluators who, along with team chairs, comprise the teams assigned to accreditation visits.
-ABET member societies also nominate individuals to the four ABET commissions (the Applied Science Accreditation Commission, the Computing Accreditation Commission, the Engineering Accreditation Commission, and the Engineering Technology Accreditation Commission) and appoint individuals to the ABET Board of Directors.
+ABET member societies also nominate individuals to the four ABET commissions (the Applied & Natural Science Accreditation Commission, the Computing Accreditation Commission, the Engineering Accreditation Commission, and the Engineering Technology Accreditation Commission) and appoint individuals to the ABET Board of Delegates.